miferg/miferg.github.io/docs/index.md

-# Miguel Fernando Romero Gutiérrez, MSc
+# Miguel Fernando Romero Gutiérrez, PhD

-PhD Student at the Environmental Genomics lab at the School of Science in the Autonomous National University of Mexico.
+Postdoctoral research scholar at the DOE Joint Genome Institute.

 I like to study microbial ecology and genomics mainly through **bioinformatics**.

+I am currently looking for previously uncharacterized lineages of protists using molecular phylogenetics, genomics, and metagenomics.
+My aim is to eventually understand the phylogenetic and metabolic diversity that these novel taxa harbor and how they have been shaped by the environment.

-My current research aims to reclaim the uncharacterized protein content of metagenomic data in order to infer functional information.
+Previous research aimed to reclaim the uncharacterized protein content of metagenomic data in order to infer functional information.

-I am also working on a mine tailing bioremediation project analyzing microbiome and RNASeq data to understand the establishment of pioneer plants in this toxic substrate.
+I have also worked on a mine tailing bioremediation project analyzing microbiome and RNASeq data to understand the establishment of pioneer plants in this toxic substrate.

-Contact: miferg@ciencias.unam.mx
+Contact: mfromerogutierrez@lbl.gov

 ### About me: